Updated July 6, 2025

 Pros:

-• This is the cutter I've used my whole quilting life, so it's really comfortable in my hand.
+- This is the cutter I've used for most of my quilting life, so it's very comfortable in my hand.

-• I don't get any wrist pain during long cutting sessions because it promotes a pretty neutral wrist position.
+- I don't experience wrist pain during long cutting sessions because it helps maintain a neutral wrist position.

-• You can install the blade on either side of the cutter for right- or left-handed use.
+- You can mount the blade on either side of the cutter for right- or left-handed use.
 (I switch hands while cutting, so my blade is sometimes still on the "wrong" side of the cutter.
 The blade should be against your ruler and not on the outside of the cutter.)

 Cons:

-• The blade can be a little tricky to change.
-You have to take everything apart to get the blade out and then align a flat edge on the screw to get the bolt to seat back in the cutter.
+- Changing the blade can be a bit tricky.
+You need to take everything apart to remove the blade, then align a flat edge on the screw to make the bolt seat back in the cutter.

-• The button for closing the blade can be a little sensitive.
-While it's designed to close without cutting you, it always scares the crap out of me and I need a minute to count fingers and calm down!
+- The button for closing the blade can be a little sensitive.
+Sometimes it will close unexpectedly in the middle of a cut.
+It always scares the crap out of me when it happens, and I need a minute to count fingers and calm down!

 Fiskars Ergo Control